From LUSEM to Lund Business School

 For increased credibility, it would be good if LUSEM's management reported HOW they have done their strategy analysis.
 What are the challenges for which you want a strategy?
 To involve the employees within LUSEM, to some extent, they have had two 'internal public' webinars.
 The first was made by a person who calls herself a "qualitative researcher" and is employed at the Department of Business Administration.
 It is good to listen to what employees think, but it is only one part of strategy work.
 Her report also included a traditional SWOT analysis.
 However, these have limited value as they must be done in relation to which strategy one (i.e. LUSEM) chooses.

 The second webinar was a lecture on basic brand building by brand consultant Mats Urde.
 It was mostly about general aspects and had the Nobel Foundation as a case and will not be very helpful in LUSEMs strategy work.
 In answer to a question from the audience and repeated by the webinar's chairman, the professor of marketing Ulf Johansson, about what the difficult questions are for LUSEM, Urde answered: that the difficult question is to have the courage to look ourselves in the mirror and ask 'who are we, what do we stand for 'and what is our 'brand promise'.
-Now that answered and solved the issue.
+It can have its weaknesses to see yourself in your own mirror compared to how you are seen in other people's mirrors.
 Another answer could have been: does LUSEM (its leaders) have the courage, strength, and perseverance to formulate and implement a bolder strategy than more of the same.
+If you look at LUSEM in a historical perspective, it is quite natural if today's LUSEM will not be tomorrow's model.

 Subtractive changes are important in strategic analysis